karmatr0n/network_security_fundamentals/README.md

 # Network security fundamentals
-In this repository you will find examples of network communications and proof of concepts written in ruby that can be tested with docker containers.
+In this repository you will find examples of network communications and proof of concepts written in ruby running within docker containers.

-# How to start the containers
+# How to start a container

 ```
 cd arp_packets